payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 Keeps private functions working, even if someone messes with public API

 ### Privacy
-* `Private members`: Wrap data you want private in a function and make sure it’s local.
-Don’t pass references to objects and arrays you want to keep private.
+* `Private members`: Wrap data you want private in a function and make sure it's local.
+Don't pass references to objects and arrays you want to keep private.
 POLA
 * `Privileged methods`: Functions that can access private members
 * `Static Public`: add a property to a constructor function
 ```javascript